cs1302uga/cs1302-ce05/README.md

    will expand to the absolute path of your present working directory.
 That is, the string that it expands to will differ depending on where you currently are.

-   **NOTE:** You are fully responsible for anything that you host through your Nike website.
+   **NOTE:** You are fully responsible for anything that you host through your Odin website.

 1. The symbolic link created in the last step is called `cs1302-ce05-doc`.
 You can see it if you change into your `public_html` directory and perform an `ls -l`.
 What are two things in